Discovery of Geysers on Enceladus movie

 You might also be interested in:

-There's a lot of strange and interesting stuff going on at both the North and South Poles of Saturn.
+There's a lot of strange stuff going on at both the North and South Poles of Saturn.
 Two of Saturn's moons also have interesting polar regions.
 Let's take a look!
-The atmosphere and clouds...more
+The atmosphere and clouds are quite odd...more

 Pandora is a small moon of Saturn.
 It was discovered by S. Collins and others in 1980 from photos taken by the Voyager 1 spacecraft.
 Pandora's name comes from Greek mythology.
 Pandora was the first woman,...more